Lavender is an herb native to northern Africa and the mountainous regions of the Mediterranean.

 Lavender can be distilled into an essential oil, and has a range of medical applications.

 The herb is highly regarded for skin and beauty and is commonly used in fragrances and shampoos to help purify the skin.
-It can be purchased over-the-counter (OTC) from drugstores, and some versions are used to add flavor to baked goods and foods.
+It can be purchased over-the-counter (OTC) from drugstores, and some versions are used to add flavour to baked goods and foods.

 There are also many medicinal properties associated with lavender.

 Lavender oil is believed to have antiseptic and anti-inflammatory properties, which can help to heal minor burns and bug bites.

 Research suggests that it may be useful for treating anxiety, insomnia,depression, and restlessness.

 Some studies suggest that consuming lavender as a tea can help digestive issues such as vomiting, nausea, intestinal gas, upset stomach, and abdominal swelling.

 In addition to helping with digestive problems, lavender is used to help relieve pain from headaches, sprains, toothaches, and sores.
 It can also be used to prevent hair loss.

 A study published in the Journal of Medical Microbiology found that lavender oil could be effective in combating antifungal-resistant infections.

 The researchers found that the oil was lethal to a range of strains that can cause disease in the skin.